 Key Strategies:

-Building relationships with grantmakers
+- Building relationships with grantmakers through networking and collaboration.

-Demonstrating impact through comprehensive reporting
+- Demonstrating impact through comprehensive financial and performance reporting.

 Example: